 Sawtooth-designed bus stations are in operation in Hamilton and Christchurch.
 The project team visited both of these bus stations to discuss the operational and safety issues with the operators.
 Both operators have expressed no safety or operational concerns with the sawtooth design and lessons from the visits have led to the optimisation of safety considerations in the Manukau design.

-- Canopy over Davies Avenue pedestrian crossing will provide continuous protection for pedestrians connecting the Manukau train station and the bus station.
+Canopy over Davies Avenue pedestrian crossing would provide continuous protection for pedestrians connecting the Manukau train station and the bus station.

-- Bus station building will provide shelter for pedestrians walking along Putney Way (southern side).
+Bus station building would provide shelter for pedestrians walking along Putney Way (southern side).

 Putney Way, between Davies Avenue and Osterley Way, will be upgraded on the southern side, as a key connector road between the bus station and Manukau city centre.